raykaito/raykaito.github.io/README.md

 # raykaito.github.io
-A website to display my personal HTML and JavaScript projects
+This is a personal website to display my HTML and JavaScript projects